 Give Room to Your Teammates in Multicultural Society like Singapore

 Since the British colonial time, Singapore started welcoming strangers and acquiring a multicultural face.
 During the last 2 decades of globalization, the process speeded up rapidly and now in 2015, this island nation is truly a multicultural society.
-As the favored investment destination, Singapore continues to attract investors and entrepreneurs and the number of Singapore company incorporation is on the rise.
+As the favoured investment destination, Singapore continues to attract foreign entrepreneurs and the number of Singapore company incorporation is on the rise.

 Singapore a Melting Pot

 A large percentage of Singaporean population is of foreign origin and is coexisting with the Singaporeans on equal terms.
 Most of them have come in search of a career and to make their mark.
 Many of them have opted to start a company in Singapore and have prospered along with the native business owners.

 When people from different cultures work together in a company, there are bound to be friction and misunderstandings about customers and behavior till the things settle down.
 Some of them may give a leeway to accommodate such incidences, but, others may not.